swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

 Now, enter the `pwd` command and you should see:

-    /home/<username>

-which is the full name of your home directory.
-This tells you that you are in a directory called `<username>`, which sits inside a directory called `home` which sits inside the very top directory in the hierarchy.
-The very top of the hierarchy is a directory called `/` which is usually referred to as the *root directory*.
-So, to
+the full name of your home directory.
+This tells you that you are in a directory called `<username>`, and indicates the *full path* for that directory, starting with the top of the directory structure, which is indicated by `/`.
-summarize: `<username>` is a directory in `home` which is a directory in `/`.

-Now enter the following command:

-    cd /home/<username>/boot-camps/shell

-where <username> is the username you used to login, and can be determined by running the command `whoami`.
-This jumps to `shell`.
+For example, you can enter a command to `cd` into `boot-camps/shell`, but using the *full* path based upon your output from `pwd`.
+How is this different for Windows versus unix-based computers?

 Now go back to the home directory.
 We saw earlier that the
 command:

     cd boot-camps/shell

 had the same effect - it took us to the `shell` directory.
-But, instead of specifying the full path (`/home/<username>/boot-camps/shell`), we specified a *relative path*.
+But, instead of specifying the full path, we specified a *relative path*.
 In other words, we specified the path relative to our current directory.
 A full path always starts with a `/`.
 A relative path does not.
-You can usually use either a full path or a relative path depending on what is most convenient.
+You can usually use either a full path or a relative path depending on what is most convenient for you.
 If we are in the home directory, it is more convenient to just enter the relative path since it involves less typing.

-Over time, it will become easier for you to keep a mental note of the structure of the directories that you are using hand how to quickly navigate amongst them.
+Over time, it will become easier for you to keep a mental note of the structure of the directories that you are using and how to quickly navigate amongst them.

 * * * *
 **Short Exercise**

-Now, list the contents of the /bin directory.
-Do you see anything familiar in there?
+Now, list the contents of a directory of your own, by using the full path (and without using `cd`, so that you are running the command from your current location).

 * * * *